 In this blog over the years, I've written a lot about busy-ness-- my own, that of other people in my life, of the world at large.
 For many people, being frantically busy has become so much the norm that they don't even question it.
 But what if it really did take as little as twelve minutes a day?
 Would people actually squeeze out this time from their already busy day to improve their overall quality of life?

 I have only myself as an example.
 Since I recommitted to a daily meditation practice, I have added to my already full plate: a major home remodel, a big business opportunity, and an online class in real estate.
-Here's what I notice, (and I am 95% sure it is due to the short daily meditation practice): I am a better listener, I am less overwhelmed with the largeness of some of my undertakings, I am happier.
+Here's what I notice: I am a better listener, I am less overwhelmed with the largeness of some of my undertakings, I am happier.

 In Hurley's article, he shares other research by Yi-Yuan Tang who, in studying the effects of mindfulness meditation, found, "that it [mindfulness meditation] enhanced the integrity and efficiency of the brain's white matter, the tissue that connects and protects neurons emanating from the anterior cingulate cortex, a region of particular importance for rational decision-making and effortful problem-solving."